Tarun-555/auth/readme.md

   morgan("dev") - results in following format `GET /api/protected 500 11.718 ms - 144`

   Run `npm i winston` which can be used to create custom logs which can be used to logs cleaner with proper formating and information based on config

+  -Swagger setup:

+  Swagger is used for api documentation [TODO: Needs to be updated with all api, current implementaionincludes basic setup]